 Why is carbon relevant?

-There are two pressing challenges, build high value products from solid carbon based materials such graphene, carbon nanotubes and fullerenes, and lower the price to manufacture such goods such that there is an economic incentive to create products from these materials.
+From a commercial standpoint, to maximize the possibility of creating leading-edge products with high commercial value and utilize as much carbon as possible, we must build products from solid carbon-based materials, such as graphene, carbon nanotubes, and fullerenes, and lower the price to manufacture such goods such that there is an economic incentive to create products from these materials.

-Any (new) manufacturing method producing highly refined carbon particles from atmospheric CO2 produced by Autofracture LLC will be open sourced (CC BY).
-Products built using the synthesized carbon nano particles will be commercialized.
+Autofracture pledges any manufacturing method producing solid carbon particles from atmospheric CO2 produced by Autofracture LLC will be open sourced (CC BY) and a part of ONC.
+Products built using synthesized nanocarbon particles will be commercialized.